lanicolas/wordpress_imagebuilder/README.md

 ## Solution deployment variables

-Edit the [script's](./scripts/image-builder-prerequisites.sh) environment variable section to match your deployment, provide inputs for the variables as follows:
+Download the [image builder script](./scripts/image-builder.sh) and edit the environment variable section to match your deployment, provide inputs for the variables as follows:

 | Variable | Description | Example |
 |---|---|---|